patilVikrant/namaste-react/README.md

-This is Namaste Recat course by Akshay Saini
+This is Namaste React course by Akshay Saini